For growth teams

 Start tracking competitor signals that affect your growth

-Request early access and build your first competitor intelligence workflow for growth.
+Open the dashboard and build your first competitor intelligence workflow for growth.